-Support bundle tar file contains the following information:
+The support bundle tar file contains the following information:

-- Hyperscale Logs - The output of mpstat for CPU utilization info. - The output of proc/meminfo for memory info. - The output of proc/cpuinfo for cpu info. - Files to show the memory limit for the application container and the max usage of the app container in bytes. - Redacted database file to restore the Hyperscale VM - · Docker compose file
+- · Hyperscale Logs - The output of mpstat for CPU utilization info. - The output of proc/meminfo for memory info. - The output of proc/cpuinfo for CPU info. - Files to show the memory limit for the application container and the max usage of the app container in bytes. - Redacted database file to restore the Hyperscale VM - · Docker compose file

-- The script generate_support_bundle.sh is used to generate a bare bones support bundle from a Hyperscale engine running in docker. - Execute the generate_support_bundle.sh from the untar location. - The resulting support bundle will be located at /etc/hyperscale/hyperscale-support-.tar.gz inside the container.
+- The script generate\support\bundle.sh is used to generate a bare bones support bundle from a Hyperscale engine running in docker. - Execute the generate\support\bundle.sh from the untar location. - The resulting support bundle will be located at /etc/hyperscale/hyperscale-support-\\\\.tar.gz inside the container.
 This means tar file is generated under path which is mapped to /etc/hyperscale in docker-compose file and is directly accessible from Hyperscale VM. - The user should have privileges or permission to execute docker command in order to generate the support bundle.